1987 Portuguese legislative election: PRD 1986 leadership election

-The Democratic Renewal Party surprised with their excellent results in the 1985 elections, winning almost 18% of the votes.
-António Ramalho Eanes, the main figure and inspiration for PRD, left the post of President of the Republic in March 1986, and, shortly after in late April, was unanimously elected as the new leader of the PRD, succeeding Hermínio Martinho.
+The Democratic Renewal Party surprised with their excellent results in the 1985 elections, winning almost 18 percent of the votes.
+António Ramalho Eanes, the main figure and inspiration for PRD, left the post of President of the Republic in March 1986, and, a few months later, in October of the same year, was unanimously elected as the new leader of the PRD, succeeding Hermínio Martinho.